swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 ## Configuration

-Out of the box, Sonarr comes with very little configuration.
-Following are some basic tasks to help get your client up and running:
+Out of the box, Sonarr comes with very little pre-set configuration.
+Following are some basic tasks to help get your client up and running.

 ### Add a new show (and your first root directory)